tomwadley/resx-diff/Readme.md

 # ResxDiff

-Helps you deal with your growning number of .NET Resource files by quickly showing you the differences and similarities between them as well as performing simple operations on them.
+Helps you deal with your growing number of .NET Resource files by quickly showing you the differences and similarities between them as well as performing simple operations on them.

 `$ ResxDiffConsole --help`